BizTalk Server to Azure Integration Services: How do we migrate Dynamic Ports?

 Welcome again to another BizTalk Server to Azure Integration Services blog post.
 In my previous blog post, I discussed how to send zipped messages or files.
 Today, we will discuss a classic requirement in BizTalk Server solutions: How do we migrate Dynamic Ports?

-It is not that hard to find BizTalk Server solutions/processes that need to send messages to partners, but in some cases, based on the type of the message or the content of these messages, in runtime, we need to define the port configurations or communication channels.
+It is not that hard to find BizTalk Server solutions/processes that need to send messages to partners, but in some cases, at runtime, depending on the message type or content, we need to define port configurations or communication channels.
 Classic examples of those scenarios are:

-• Sending an email notification or the message through email.
-In runtime, we will specify all the properties of that channel, like To, CC, From, SMTP server, and authentication.
+• Sending an email notification or a message through email.
+At runtime, we will specify all the properties of that channel, like To, CC, From, SMTP server, and authentication.

 In BizTalk Server, we can archive that to all adapters.
 Basically, in BizTalk Server, there are two ways to define what communication we will be using in runtime: